Relaxation-Based Coarsening for Multilevel Hypergraph Partitioning: Introduction

 \subsection{Our contribution}

 We introduce a similarity measure for vertices of hypergraphs, as well as a relaxation-based coarsening scheme for multilevel hypergraph partitioning.
 The measure is called \emph{algebraic distance for hypergraphs}.
 It generalizes the algebraic distance developed for graphs \cite{chen2011algebraic,RonSB11}, used in applications such as graph partitioning \cite{amg-sss12}, sparsification \cite{john2016single}, and other problems \cite{SafroT11,safro-fastresp}.
 The algebraic distance takes into account distant neighborhoods of vertices and addresses the issue of unweighted and noisy hyperedges.
 At each level of coarsening, we compute algebraic distances on a bipartite representation of the hypergraph and modify the hyperedge weights that are used for agglomerative inner-product matching~\cite{catalyurek2009repartitioning}.
 This way, we penalize cutting hyperedges that contain similar vertices measured by the algebraic distances between them.
-Our implementation is available at {\bf [link will be provided upon acceptance of the paper]}.
+Our implementation is available at \url{https://github.com/rsln-s/algebraic-distance-on-hypergraphs}.
 We also propose a comprehensive benchmark of hypergraphs and the partitioning results for a broad scientific community to evaluate the quality of their solvers.
 Our benchmark is available at \url{http://shaydul.in/hypergraph-partitioning-archive/}.